davidwrede/chef-web-docs-1/includes_dsl_recipe/includes_dsl_recipe_method_control_matcher_service.rst

             expect(service('ntpd')).to be_running
           end

-       For a service that is running under |supervisor|:
+       For a service that is running under supervisor:

        .. code-block:: ruby